 - F-1 student visas can be issued up to 120 days before the starting date of your course of study.
 However, you will not be allowed to enter the United States on F-1 status earlier than 30 days before your start date.

-If you need any help arranging a study abroad experience in the United States please get in touch.
+Search study abroad programs in the USA on One World 365.
+If you need any help arranging a placement please get in touch.

 USA Study Abroad Reviews